AllenNeuralDynamics/openscope-experimental-launcher/docs/source/index.rst

 .. image:: https://img.shields.io/badge/python->=3.8-blue?logo=python
    :alt: Python Version

-**Modular experimental launcher for OpenScope with support for Bonsai, MATLAB, and Python workflows.**
+**Modular, pipeline-driven experimental launcher for OpenScope.
+All pre- and post-acquisition logic is handled by standalone modules, not the launcher core.**

 Overview
 --------